Louisiana Record Labels

 Post-WWII Louisiana Recording Labels

 Several Louisiana-based record companies sprang up in the years following World War II.
 The prosperity of the era created a demand for local music that national companies had little interest in providing.
 One of the earliest of these companies actually began during the war.
 William “Bill” Russell founded his American Music label in 1944, in an effort to record the famed jazzman Bunk Johnson.
 Its first release was issued in 1945 and sold by mail order, largely to jazz aficionados.
 The label recorded a wide range of traditional jazz musicians until 1953 and released titles on both 78s and long-playing records.
-American Music deeply impacted the way historians have conceived the history of jazz, skewing scholarship toward a “primitive” idea of the genre’s origins.
+The American Music label deeply impacted the way historians have conceived the history of jazz, skewing scholarship toward a “primitive” idea of the genre’s origins.
 Though Russell operated his label primarily out of Chicago, it was essentially a Louisiana label releasing Louisiana artists.
 Today, American Music is owned by GHB Records of New Orleans and has released its catalog on compact disc.

 With the postwar economic boom, the Louisiana public demanded locally popular music, and labels soon sprang up to fill the need.
 Some of the most active and important record men operated in southern Louisiana.
 J. D. Miller of Crowley proved to be one of the most eclectic producers.
-As World War II ended, he started two labels, Feature and Fais Do Do, which issued the first Cajun records since the late Depression.
+As World War II ended, he started two labels, Feature and Fais Do Do, which issued the first Cajun records since the Depression.
 Miller expanded his musical empire to include a recording studio (Master Traks), and soon he was issuing important records in genres as diverse as Cajun, country, blues, and rhythm and blues (R&B), featuring such artists as Lefty Frizzell, Nathan Abshire, Lazy Lester, and Slim Harpo.

 Other record men who operated in southern Louisiana in the late 1940s and 1950s included Eddie Shuler, whose Goldband Records of Lake Charles released Iry Lejeune and the first zydeco record by Boozoo Chavis; George Khoury, also from Lake Charles, who focused on Cajun records; and Ville Platte’s Floyd Soileau, who operated multiple labels in almost every genre: Swallow (Cajun), Maison de Soul (R&B), Jin (rock and roll and swamp pop) and Kom-A-Day (comedy).
 While these record men sold primarily to local markets, they also broke many artists who went on to national careers.
 Indeed, men like Miller often made as much money leasing records to national labels as they did selling locally.
 This was also true of New Orleans’s premier record man Cosimo Matassa, who owned several labels but was primarily a recording engineer.
 Matassa’s studio served as home base for musicians such as Fats Domino, Roy Brown, and other important New Orleans-based R&B artists.
 In Shreveport, Stan Lewis founded several labels including Jewel, Ronn, and Paula.
 He released sides by country artists from the Louisiana Hayride and rock pioneers such as Dale Hawkins, and in 1968 enjoyed a national number one hit with John Fred and the Playboys’ “Judy in Disguise.”
 In 1961, Harold Battiste of New Orleans established AFO (All For One) Records, which was the first African American-owned label and produced hits for Barbara George, Lee Dorsey, and other New Orleans artists.
 The era from 1945 to 1970 also witnessed many small labels that rose and fell, often with only a few releases.
 Many of these labels were related to rock and roll and R&B and included Sapphire, Rustone, Scram, Hermitage, and Meladee.